May 12, 2021

 The MOT Testing Guide clearly states that the MOT business owners are “legally responsible for the entity” – this extends to being criminally responsible for lack of control over your VTS that led to death or injury on the road.

 Therefore, it is imperative (and mandatory) that you have all the relevant people in your business structure to deliver compliance and provide a complete span of control from the top to the bottom.
 This document details what the DVSA expect at each level of your business.

-Here at MOT Juice, we’ve developed an in-depth online Site Managers Awareness Course (SMAC).
-This interactive course explains all the responsibilities of a MOT Site Manager, and equips your Site Managers with actions to put in place at their VTS to immediately improve compliance (complete with an audit trail)
+Here at MOT Juice, we’ve developed an in-depth online MOT Site Manager’s Awareness Course.
+This interactive course explains all the responsibilities of a MOT Site Manager, and equips your MOT Site Managers with actions to put in place at their VTS to immediately improve compliance (complete with an audit trail)

 Currently the alternative is to attend a 2 day onsite training course, such as the Level 3 Award in MOT Test Centre Management.
 The cost of this training course is approximately £500 per attendee, plus travel, subsistence, and potential accommodation costs.
 It also creates difficulties in being “a person down” for 2 days.
 Imagine if this were the day a VE chose to visit your site…

 Whereas our course is fully online, and can be completed alongside the working day.
 It consists of bite-sized, easy to digest modules with short video lessons.
 The total duration of the course is between 3 and 9 hours dependent on experience and current level of site compliance.
 We can provide this instantly, so it is available when you need it.
 For example; if you’ve had a bad VE visit and you need to put something into place quickly.